-Mine are bilateral and typically weather related, however the neurologists that I’ve seen over the years have poo-poo’d this theory.
+Mine are bilateral and typically weather related, however, the neurologists that I’ve seen over the years have poo-pooed this theory.
 The problem is, they fail to come up with another theory to solve the horrific pain I have suffered with over the years and countless trips to the ER for relief.
 Too many sick days off from work, countless days spent in a darkened room with an ice pack strapped to my head and numerous times when I’ve missed out on life.

 Trips to the ER: Don’t get me started on that!
-Some nurses practically rush you in, most put you on a non-priority list, (in other words, you and the guy with the stubbed toe will most likely will be looked after at the same time).
+Some nurses practically rush you in, most put you on a non-priority list, (in other words, you and the guy with the stubbed toe will most likely be looked after at the same time).
 I’ve waited 3 hours and other times 14 hours.

 I have good news.
-I now take Topamax as a preventative med with some success; and now just trying Candesartan.
+I now take Topamax as a preventative med with some success, and now just trying Candesartan.
 Wow, what a difference!
-I was using Imitrex, used at an onset of a migraine and within 20-30 minutes the migraine was usually gone, but it came in nasal spray, and the taste at the back of my throat was horrible.
+I was using Imitrex, used at an onset of a migraine and within 20-30 minutes the migraine was usually gone, but it came in a nasal spray, and the taste at the back of my throat was horrible.
 It does come in self-injecting needle and tabs.
 Also lately has been the medication Relpax.
 It is in pill form.

 Note: Both Imitrex and Relpax are prescription only and expensive.